FusionAuth/fusionauth-example-asp-netcore5/README.md

 is enabled by default by the netcore oauth library.

 You need to have dotnetcore installed to run this code.
 Please note that this application uses netcore 5.0.
-If you are using a mac, use this command `brew cask install dotnet-sdk` to setup the development environment.

 Set up FusionAuth as documented in the blog post.